 In the table below, please provide the name and type (construction vs. other capital expenditure) of the proposed project and a brief description.
 Please enter each contractor/project on a separate line in the table.

-Name of Proposed Project Type of Project Brief Description of Proposed Project HVAC Unit replacement Capital Expenditure A replacement of 1 roof unit to upgrade our 20 year old HVAC unit to improve ventalation.
+Name of Proposed Project Type of Project Brief Description of Proposed Project Improvement to HVAC System Capital Expenditure \$125,000.00